 Mme Scarron was therefore a respected person of high social standing long before she met Louis XIV.
 Indeed, in June 1659, Mme Scarron declined a commission to serve Mazarin’s niece, Marie Mancini, in exile, which illustrates the extent to which her qualities were acknowledged by leading courtiers.
 After Scarron’s death Françoise reputedly indulged in some sort of dalliance with Villarceaux from 1661, but this was terminated in 1662 when she realized that it was compromising her reputation.
 From that point on Mme Scarron endeavoured always to act with greater caution and humility, binding herself to a rigid devotional Christian code of conduct characterised, perhaps unfairly in Françoise’s case, as précieuse, by liberals and mocked by playwrights like Molière, who was patronised by Ninon.

-Françoise craved security and respectability and to enhance her social credentials her friend Mlle de Pons in 1665 took the opportunity of the celebrations commemorating her wedding to the marquis d’Heudicourt, to present the widow Scarron at court for the first time.
+Françoise craved security and respectability, and to enhance her social credentials her friend Mlle de Pons in 1665 took the opportunity of the celebrations commemorating her wedding to the marquis d’Heudicourt, to present the widow Scarron at court for the first time.
 But Françoise was formally introduced to Louis XIV by another old friend from the Marais, Athénaïs de Rochechouart, marquise de Montespan, in the summer of 1666 at Saint-Germain-en-Laye, where she thanked the King for having renewed and supplemented her pension on 23 February 1666 to 2,700 livres.
 A few months later in June, the bishop of Laon, César d’Estrées, suggested that Mme Scarron accompany the daughter of the duc de Nemours, Marie-Françoise de Savoie, who had married King Alfonso VI of Portugal, to Lisbon as dame d’honneur.
 Françoise was overwhelmed and again declined.
 But this opportunity reconfirms that she had gradually risen to a degree of prominence and was a trustworthy person of discretion, who possessed talents that made her the obvious person to be entrusted by Montespan with the delicate and difficult task of looking after the illegitimate offspring that the married Athénaïs had begat with the King.

 *